pelithne/k8s/workshop.md

 In Azure DevOps, you need to create two service connections from Azure DevOps to Azure:

-1. Docker Service Registry Connection - enables deployment from the pipeline to a docker registry.
-In our case, the Docker Registry is the Azure Container Registry you created in a previous step.
+1. Docker Service Registry Connection
 2. Azure Kubernetes Service

+The docker service connections enables Azure Devops to  perform operations on your docker registry.
+In this case, the Docker Registry is the Azure Container Registry you created in a previous step.

+The AKS service connection enables Azure devops to perform operations on your Kubernetes cluster.

 To create the service connections, click on **Project Settings** at the bottom of the left hand navigation panel.
 Then go to **Service Connections**.

 Select "New service connection" and write "Docker Registry" in the search field.
 Make sure ````Docker Registry```` is selected and press ````next````.
 Now, choose Azure Container Registry as ````registry type```` and select the ACR that you created earlier in the workshop.
 Finally give the connection a nice name.
-This will bind a conneciton from Azure DevOps to your container registry to build and save your images:

 <p align="left">
   <img width="75%" height="75%" hspace="0" src="./media/serviceconnection_acr.JPG">
 </p>

 Create a second servcie connection for the AKS cluster using the same method.
 Hint: write "Kubernetes" in the search field to find the ````kubernetes```` connection type.

+Make sure to select the right subscription, and the right Kubernetes Cluster.

 <p align="left">
   <img width="75%" height="75%" hspace="0" src="./media/devops_aks_srv.jpg">